• Skip to main content

 Southern fried potatoes served in a small cast iron skillet topped with bacon and parsley.

-Here’s how to partially make it ahead – Option Two:
+Here’s how to partially make fried potatoes and onions ahead – Option two:

-1. To make this dish ahead, instead of starting the potatoes in a skillet, add them to a medium-size saucepan, with water over medium-high heat.
+1. To make this dish ahead, instead of starting the potatoes in a skillet, add them to a medium-sized saucepan and cover them with water over medium-high heat.
 (You do not need to soak or rinse them first.)
 Add a teaspoon of kosher salt.
-Bring to a boil and cook for about 10-12 minutes or until the potatoes are just shy of fork-tender.
-Drain and store the parboiled potatoes in a covered container in the refrigerator for up to four days.
+Bring to a boil and cook for about 10-12 minutes or until they are just shy of fork-tender.
+Drain and store the parboiled cubes in a covered container in the refrigerator for up to four days.

 2. When ready to finish the dish, add bacon to a well-seasoned cast-iron skillet or non-stick skillet over medium heat.
 Cook approximately 10 minutes or until the bacon is browned and crispy.
 Remove from the pan, drain on a paper towel, and crumble.
 Set aside.